 There are some reoccurring themes in the German Bundesliga.
 Even when blindfolded, one could easily guess the champions – Bayern Munich.
 Alongside the title, the Bavarians prioritise another honour; the top scorer.

-In the last five seasons, Robert Lewandowski has picked up the Kicker cannon for most goals thrice.
-The Pole’s incredible predatory instincts yielded over 20 strikes in those campaigns.
-On those two occasions, it went to Pierre-Emerick Aubameyang (Borussia Dortmund) and Alexander Meier (Eintracht Frankfurt).
+In the last five seasons, Robert Lewandowski has picked up the Kicker cannon for the top scorer in the division three times.
+The Pole’s incredible predatory instincts have yielded over 20 strikes in each of those campaigns.
+On two occasions where he didn’t win it, it went to Pierre-Emerick Aubameyang (Borussia Dortmund) and Alexander Meier (Eintracht Frankfurt).

 Ironically, another Frankfurt striker is hoping to disrupt the theme this season.
-He is 20-year-old Luka Jovic on loan from Benfica.
-Jovic currently leads the goal log ahead of the likes of Paco Alcacer and Marco Reus.
-Lewandowski appears to still be reeling from a miserable World Cup.
+He is 20-year-old Luka Jovic, on loan from Benfica.
+Jovic currently leads the goalscoring charts ahead of the likes of Paco Alcacer and Marco Reus.
+Lewandowski appears to still be struggling following a miserable World Cup.

-Like many other Serb players, Jovic began his career at Red Star Belgrade in 2014.
-In just two years there, the youngster established himself potent goal poacher, striking 12 times in 42 matches.
+Like many other Serbian success stories, Jovic began his career at Red Star Belgrade in 2014.
+In just two years there, the youngster established himself as a potent goal poacher, striking 12 times in 42 matches.
 That’s almost one goal in every three matches.

 The Portuguese side will be glad they did.
-Jovic has now metamorphosed into one of the deadliest strikers in the whole of Europe.
-The 20-year-old was just one goal shy of reaching double figures last season, playing a mighty role as Frankfurt clinched the DFB-Portal.
+Jovic has now transformed into one of the deadliest strikers in the whole of Europe.
+The 20-year-old was just one goal shy of reaching double figures last season, playing a crucial role as Frankfurt clinched the DFB-Portal.

 This season, he hasn’t placed a foot wrong.
 He has obviously stepped up a level or three.
 You could even say ‘five’, the same as the number of goals he netted — only the third foreign-born Bundesliga player ever to do so — in a single game.